bobbui/smart-redis/README.md

 - logging: optional logging option for debugging purpose
 - logging.enable: whether enable debug logging, default is false
 - logging.logger: customized logger accept log4j and winston instance, default is built-in log4js logger
-- masterAliveCheck: whether to perform master alive check by ping hostname
+- masterAliveCheck: whether to perform master alive check by ping master hostname, only work when application instance running on different machine that can be pinged, do not work inside Kubernetes.

 2. **CacheBuilder.register(options): string**
 function to register a new cache